emqx/emqx-docs/en_US/access-control/blacklist.md

 ## Flapping Clients

-Based on the blacklist function, EMQX automatically bans frequently logging clients to prevent them from consuming server resources that may affect other clients.
+Based on the banned client function, EMQX automatically bans frequently logging clients to prevent them from consuming server resources that may affect other clients.
 Those clients will be banned for a period of time.

 It should be noted that the automatic ban only bans the client by the identifier, not by the user name and IP address.
-That is to say, a malicious client may still able to attack if they change client identifier for each attempt.
+That is to say, a malicious client may still be able to attack if they change the client identifier for each attempt.

 This feature is disabled by default, and users can enable it by adding the following configuration to the `emqx.conf` file: